DanM-r/Rust-Web-Server/docs/RESEARCH.md

 - Sender must not apply the chunked coding more than once to a body.
 - Sender must apply chunked as the final message, if any other coding  `

+### HTTP Message Body Parsing

+#### Transfer-Encoding

+Lists the transfer coding names to apply to the content.
+To delimit dynamically generated content.

+- Always implement the *chunked* coding.
+- Sender must not apply *chunked* more than once
+- Sender must apply *chunked* as the final coding, if any other coding is specified.
+- Additional coding names can be included in the response.
+- May be sent as a response to a HEAD or 304 GET
+- Must not send in any 1xx or 204 or any 2xx of CONNECT
+- Server with not implemented coding names should responde with 501
+- Client must not send a request for a server that cannot handle version 1.1
+- Server must reject or use the Transfer-Encoding only if the Content-Length is specified.
+- If server or client receives a 1.0 message with Transfer encoding must treat the frame as faulty.

+#### Status Codes

+- 1xx: Informational, request received process continues
+- 2xx: Successful, request successfully received, understood and accepted.
+- 3xx: Redirection, further action required
+- 4xx: Client error, request contains bad syntax or cannot be fulfilled.
+- 5xx: Server error, server failed to fulfill an apparently valid request.

+#### Content-Length

+When a message does not contains the Transfer-Encoding.

+### HTTP Message Body Length

+1. Any response to HEAD, 204, 304 -> terminated by the first empty line after header fields.
+2. Any 2xx to CONNECT -> empty line concldes the header fields, Transfer-Encoding and Content-Length should be ignored.
+3. Transfer-Encoding and Content-Length -> Bad request
+4. Transfer-Encoding and chunked final coding -> reading and decoding data until complete
+5. Transfer-Encoding and no chnked final -> Bad request
+6. Content-Length invalid -> Bad request or Bad Gateway or close connection
+7. Content-Length and no Trasfer-Encoding -> decimal value defines length in octets
+8. request and none above true -> 0 length
+9. response -> number octets received prior server closing connection.

+### Handling incomplete messages

+May send an error response.
+An incomple message -> premature close of connection, chucked decoding fails or terminates in the middle of header section.
+An incomplete message body -> zero-sized chunk not received.
+Valid Content-Length incomplete -> size of message is less than the value given by content-length.

+### Connection Management

+Connection protocols are managed based on client configuration.
+Includes maintaining the state of current connections, establishing a new connection, or reusing an existing connection, processing messages received, detecting connection failures and closing each connection.
+Shold be able to maintain many connections in parallel and control request queues.

+### Associating a response to a request

+- No request Identifier
+- Order of arrival.
+- More than one response per request only happens for 1xx status codes.
+- For multiple outsanding requests, client must hold a list of them.
+- Close connection if any data is received when no outsanding requests were active.

+### Persistence

+Default.
+Multiple requests over a same connection.

+- If close connection option is present, the connection will not persist.
+- for 1.1 or later, in 1.0 requires keep-alive option for non proxy and requests
+- Server must read the entire body of request
+- Proxy must not maintain a persistent connection with a 1.0

+### Retrying requests

+Anticipate the need to recover from asynchronous close events.

+### Pipelining

+Sending multiple requests without waiting for each response.

+- Server processng in parallel if they all have safe methods.
+- Same order of responses as the order requests have arrived.
+- Should retry unanswered requests if connection closes before receiving all the responses.
+Must not pipeline immediately after connection establishment.
+- Must not pipeline after non-idempotent method.
+- Intermediary may pipeline requests the pipelined requests it reeceives.

+### Concurrency

+- Client should limit the amount of simultaneous connections.
+- No max connections
+- Can cause congestion
+- Reject if contents is abusive or DoS.

 ### Target URI